AnaisAguiar1/Eutech/task_2/README.md

 <br>

-In this part we are going to create and configurate the same firewall rules than we made in ubuntu but in Windows.
+In the case of windows and it's firewall functions are very different from those of ubuntu as windows is much more automatic, every time you install a program, windows opens the ports it needs to work automatically, which makes the firewall configuration a bit useless, in my opinion with windows and it's firewall, the most convenient is to override ports or specific entries.

+In this case we enabled the ssh connection in both directions, and the HTTP protocol.

 ## **Firewall installation and configuration.**

+In this part we are going to create and configurate a couple of firewall rules in Windows.

 Windows comes with a built-in firewall that can be used to protect your system from online attacks, so in the case of windows we don't have to install the firewall from scratch, we simply have to activate it.